 Your Recovery Rate as an Indicator of Mortality

-In an interview with ABC’s Norman Swan, Michael Lauer recalled the results of laboratory experiments that tracked heart rate recovery times and compared them with the mortality rates of test subjects.
-This experiment showed that the subjects who took 60 seconds or more for their heart rates to drop significantly experienced a much higher risk of death due to chronic heart disease and other age-related illnesses.
+In a 2000 study published in the Journal of the American Medical Association, tracked heart rate recovery times and compared them with the mortality rates of test subjects.
+This experiment showed that the subjects who took longer to recover experienced a higher risk of death due to chronic heart disease and other age-related illnesses.
 Inversely, when you work to keep your recovery time low, you improve your overall health and reduce your risk of certain chronic conditions and early death.